 - Useful websites

-We care for patients who are primarily housebound but also hold a number of clinics for patients who are more mobile but do not need to be cared for in hospital.
+We care for patients who are primarily housebound but also hold a number of community clinics for patients who have expressed a preference not to be seen in the hospital.

-Access to this service is determined by a patient’s level of need and is aimed primarily at patients who are housebound.
+This is not an emergency service and access is determined by a patient’s level of need.
 There are also some community clinics for those who are more able bodied but who no longer need to attend the hospital services.

 People can be referred to our service by: